-If you have access to the Fraser Health Network, on the Fraser Health 'Pulse' page http://fhpulse/quality and patient safety/infection control/Pages/Residential%20Care.aspx
+If you have access to the Fraser Health Network, on the Fraser Health 'Pulse' page http://fhpulse/quality_and_patient_safety/infection_control/Pages/Residential%20Care.aspx

 Routine Practices (continued):

 1. Hand Hygiene

 Hand hygiene is everybody's responsibility: Health Care Providers (HCPs), residents, visitors and volunteers.
 Hand hygiene is the most effective way to prevent the transmission of microorganisms